PyImageSearch/imutils/README.md

 <img src="docs/images/resizing.png?raw=true" alt="Resizing example"/ style="max-width: 500px;">

 ## Skeletonization
 Skeletonization is the process of constructing the "topological skeleton" of an object in an image, where the object is presumed to be white on a black background.
-OpenCV does not provide a function to explicity construct the skeleton, but does provide the morphological and binary functions to do so.
+OpenCV does not provide a function to explicitly construct the skeleton, but does provide the morphological and binary functions to do so.

 For convenience, the `skeletonize` function of `imutils` can be used to construct the topological skeleton of the image.